alsvike/One-Click-Rotation/README.md

-# One-Click Rotation
+# One-Click Rotation for Gamers

 ## Overview

-The **One-Click Rotation** application allows users to configure and execute keypress macros.
-This tool is designed for automating repetitive tasks by triggering a sequence of keystrokes with a single button press.
-It features a graphical user interface (GUI) powered by PyQt5, where users can create, manage, and execute key rotation configurations with ease.

-The application supports both basic and advanced key configuration and validation.
-Users can specify a macro's trigger key, define a sequence of actions, and instantly execute the sequence with a dedicated trigger key.
-The tool uses the **keyboard** library to simulate keypresses.
+**One-Click Rotation** is a gaming tool designed for players looking to streamline their gameplay with custom key rotations.
+Whether you’re managing skill combos in an MMO, executing complex macros in RPGs, or automating repetitive key sequences, this tool provides a simple, effective way to enhance your gaming experience.

+With an intuitive interface and full control over key configurations, you can optimize your gaming performance by executing a sequence of keypresses with a single trigger key.
+Stay focused on gameplay while the tool handles the heavy lifting for you!

 ## Features

-- **Create Custom Macros**: Users can define their keypress sequences and associate them with a specific trigger key.
+- **Custom Key Rotations**: Create tailored keypress sequences for specific in-game actions or combos.
+- **Trigger Keys**: Assign a single key to start and control your custom rotation.
-- **Key Validation**: The app validates the sequence of keys to ensure they are compatible with the keyboard library.
+- **Key Validation**: Ensures all configured keys are compatible with the tool.
-- **Real-time Console**: Outputs keypress actions and status updates in real-time via a built-in console.
-- **Start/Stop Rotation**: Users can start or stop the macro rotation at any time.
-- **Configuration Management**: Save, load, and delete macros easily through a list interface.
-- **Dark Theme**: The app comes with a custom dark theme for a better user experience.
+- **Console Feedback**: Get real-time logs of key actions for easy debugging and monitoring during gameplay.
+- **Save and Manage Configurations**: Quickly switch between setups for different games or characters.
+- **Dark Gaming Theme**: The sleek interface is designed to match your gaming setup.

 ## Requirements

+- **Platform**: Compatible with Windows.
-- Python 3.x
+- **Python Version**: Python 3.x.
-- PyQt5
-- keyboard
+- **Libraries**: PyQt5, keyboard.
-- A working keyboard and operating system

 ## Installation

-1. Clone this repository to your local machine:
+1. Clone the repository to your gaming PC:

    ```bash
    git clone https://github.com/username/One-Click-Rotation.git
    ```

-2. Install required libraries using pip:
+2. Install required libraries:

    ```bash
    pip install pyqt5 keyboard
    ```

-3. Run the application:
+3. Launch the tool:

    ```bash
    python main.py
    ```

-## Usage
+## How to Use

+### Setting Up a Rotation

-### Creating a New Configuration
+1. **Create a New Config**:

-- Open the application and click on **Create Config**.
+   - Click **Create Config**.
-- Enter a name for your configuration.
+   - Enter a name (e.g., "Mage Combo").
-- Select a trigger key (the key that will start your rotation).
+   - Select a trigger key (e.g., `F2`) to start the macro.
-- Define the action sequence by selecting keys for the macro.
+   - Add keys to the action sequence (e.g., `1`, `2`, `3` for skill rotation).
-- Click **Save** to save your configuration.
+   - Save your configuration.

-### Starting the Rotation
+2. **Start a Rotation**:

-- Select a configuration from the list.
+   - Select your configuration from the list.
-- Click **Start Rotation** to begin the sequence of keypresses.
+   - Press **Start Rotation** to activate the macro.
-- The application will simulate keypresses as defined in your sequence, and it will loop through the sequence until you stop it.

-### Stopping the Rotation

-- To stop the rotation, click **Stop Rotation**.
-The application will stop listening for the trigger key and halt the keypress sequence.
+   - Use the trigger key to cycle through your configured actions in-game.

+3. **Stop a Rotation**:
+   - Press **Stop Rotation** to halt the macro.

+### Pro Tips

+- Create separate configs for different characters or game scenarios.
+- Use keys that won’t conflict with normal gameplay for your trigger and actions.
+- Pair the tool with window-specific processes (planned feature) to make macros game-specific.

 ## Screenshots

 ![Main Window](./assets/main_window.png)
 ![Create Config Window](./assets/create_config_window.png)

-### Planned Features
+## Planned Features for Gamers

-- Ability to delete configurations.
+- Ability to delete configurations when no longer needed.
-- Support for using mouse buttons as trigger and action keys.
+- Support for mouse buttons as triggers or action keys for advanced gameplay setups.
-- Option to link a configuration to a specific process, ensuring it only works when the designated process is running or the window is in the foreground.
+- Link macros to specific games, ensuring they only run when the game is active.

-### Known Bugs
+## Known Bugs

-- The window may freeze when stopping a rotation macro.
+- The application may temporarily freeze when stopping a macro during gameplay.
+Restart if needed.

+## Example Use Cases

+- **MMORPG**: Automate skill rotations to maximize DPS.
+- **MOBA**: Quickly execute combos for heroes with complex keybinds.
+- **RPG**: Chain potion usage and ability triggers for tough battles.
+- **Sandbox Games**: Automate repetitive building or crafting actions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.